ibm-cloud-docs/power-iaas/ordering-direct-link.md

    ![Displays the Direct Link Connect fields that are completed](/images/directlink2.png "Displays the Direct Link Connect fields that are completed"){: caption="Figure 2.
 Direct Link Connect fields." caption-side="bottom"}
    </dd>
    </dl>
-1. Read the Master Service Agreement and select the check box.
-You must read the Master Service Agreement as it contains important technical information that you must understand before proceeding.
+2. Read the **Master Service Agreement** and select the check box.
+You must read and understand the **Master Service Agreement** as it contains important technical information.

-1. Click **Create**.
+3. Click **Create**.
 The following message is displayed when your request is submitted successfully.
 ![Displays the Direct Link Connect submitted successfully message](/images/directlink3.png "Displays the Direct Link Connect submitted successfully message"){: caption="Figure 3.
 Direct Link Connect success message." caption-side="bottom"}

 1. Click the **Case number** link for the Direct Link Connect service.
 The information in the case number is used to identify the Direct Link Connect information for connecting your {{site.data.keyword.powerSys_notm}} instance.